prefix-dev/rattler-build/docs/tutorials/rust.md

 about:
   homepage: https://github.com/killercup/cargo-edit
   license: MIT
+  license_file:
+    - LICENSE
+    - THIRDPARTY.yml
-  description: A utility for managing cargo dependencies from the command line.
+  description: "A utility for managing cargo dependencies from the command line."
-  summary: A utility for managing cargo dependencies from the command line.
+  summary: "A utility for managing cargo dependencies from the command line."
 ```

 To build this recipe, just run: